themid6t/NeuralNet-Barebones/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have any improvements or want to add new features, feel free to open an issue or submit a pull request.

 ## License